-- Marine habitats include shallow rocky reefs, protected bays with seagrass meadows, deep trenches, estuarine saltmarshes and tidal mudflats, and a nutrient-rich upwelling that generates plankton blooms. - These habitats support an important and diverse mix of temperate and sub-tropical marine species. - Seagrass meadows are nurseries for commercially and recreationally valuable fish and invertebrate species and deliver ecosystem services such as sediment stabilisation, nutrient cycling and carbon sequestration. - KI's coast and marine environment supports a healthy aquaculture industry.
+- Marine habitats include shallow rocky reefs, protected bays with seagrass meadows, deep trenches, estuarine saltmarshes and tidal mudflats, and a nutrient-rich upwelling that generates plankton blooms. - These habitats support an important and diverse mix of temperate and sub-tropical marine species. - Seagrass meadows are nurseries for commercially and recreationally valuable fish and invertebrate species and deliver ecosystem services such as sediment stabilisation, nutrient cycling and carbon sequestration.

-Flora and fund
+Flora and fungi

-- There are over 906 different plant species, of which 45 are endemic to KI. - KI has a higher proportion of native remnant vegetation cover than any other agricultural region in SA - Eighteen plant species and two ecological communities are nationally threatened. - KI has a greater diversity of fungi than other regions of SA with over 800 species. - Western KI is a biodiversity hotspot for flora and fungi. - Rabbits have not established on KI, enabling a diverse suite of native flora to persist.
+- There are over 906 different plant species, of which 45 are endemic to KI. - KI has a higher proportion of native remnant vegetation cover than any other agricultural region in SA. - Eighteen plant species and two ecological communities are nationally threatened. - KI has a greater diversity of fungi than other regions of SA with over 800 species. - Western KI is a biodiversity hotspot for flora and fungi. - Rabbits have not established on KI, enabling a diverse suite of native flora to persist.